-In online mode the interaction between the learners and their tutors/counsellors is relatively less.
+In distance education, face-to-face contact between the learners and their tutors/counsellors is relatively less.
 The purpose of such a contact is to answer some of your questions and clarify your doubts that may not be possible through any other means of communication.
+It also provides you with an opportunity to meet your fellow students.

-There are academic counsellors to provide online counselling and guidance to you in the courses that you have chosen for study.
-Normally, these sessions will be held online on Saturdays and Sundays.
-However, theory counselling sessions may be conducted on weekdays too.
+There are academic counsellors at the LSC to provide counselling and guidance to you in the courses that you have chosen for study.
+Normally, these sessions will be held at the LSC on Saturdays and Sundays.

 You should note that the counselling sessions would be very different from the classroom teaching or lectures.
 Counsellors will not be delivering lectures as in conventional teaching.
-They will try to help you to overcome difficulties that you face while studying for the MCAOL programme.
+They will try to help you to overcome difficulties that you face while studying for the MCA programme.
 In these sessions, you must try to resolve your subject-based difficulties and any other related problems.

-Practical counselling Sessions and Compulsory Attendance
+Practical Sessions and Compulsory Attendance

-The practical counselling sessions will also be held online.
-The participants should have their own facility to use the computer and software packages relevant to the syllabus.
-No hardware or software will be provided by IGNOU.
+The practical sessions will be held in the computer centres / labs of the LSC.
+In these computer labs, the participants will have the facility to use the computer and software packages relevant to the syllabus.
 The following points regarding the practical attendance must be noted:

 - i) 75% attendance is compulsory for each lab course.
 This is a pre-requisite for taking the term-end practical examination in the respective lab courses. - ii) A student who fails to fulfil the 75% attendance requirements will be allowed to reregister for that lab course.
-For fee details and the application form, you may contact your coordinator. - iii) Students are required to prepare a separate lab record for each lab course.
-These lab records should be mailed to practical counsellor after each session. - iv) Student attendance for practical sessions will be recorded course wise on receipt of lab record. - v) Strictly follow the guidelines given in the Lab manuals for the respective lab courses. - vi) No hardware or software facility will be provided by IGNOU for the online students.
-They have to make their own arrangements.
+For fee details and the application form, please contact your Regional Centre. - iii) Students are required to prepare a separate lab record for each lab course.
+The practical counsellor should duly sign this lab record after each session. - iv) Student attendance will be recorded course wise at the Learner Support Centre. - v) Strictly follow the guidelines given in the Lab manuals for the respective lab courses. - vi) Computer to Student ratio in a practical session would be 1:2.
+(2 students would be sharing a machine)